 A lived-in family home

-Spend some time unwinding in the house, taking in the personal touches of a grand yet comfortable family home.
-Look out from the upstairs bedrooms across the expansive views and breathe.
+Your visit might include the house, taking in the personal touches of a grand yet comfortable family home.
+There are expansive views from the upstairs bedroom windows.

 The house sits high above the river Lynher with sweeping views over the Repton designed landscape.
 The beautifully situated house is built from a rare pentewan stone which glows a silvery grey in the sunlight and gives the building its distinctive colour.

 Antony is a house full of faces and personalities.
 Generations of Carews look down from gilded frames as you walk through the rooms.
 A rich family history tells of English Civil War intrigue and the remarkable scholarship and creativity of an aristocratic family.